oddballteam/hiring-challenges/ai-ml-engineer/credit-card-behavior-analysis/README.md

 ### Time Expectation
 We expect this assignment to take **no more than 4 hours** to complete.
 We value **the quality of your analysis** over the quantity of work.
 Focus on providing actionable insights and a thorough understanding of the customer segments you identify.

----

-### Tips for Success:
-- **Data Preprocessing**: Be mindful of any missing data, outliers, or skewed distributions.
-Address these issues effectively to ensure the clustering algorithm works well.
-- **Clustering Algorithms**: Remember that different algorithms work better for different data types.
-Make sure your choice of algorithm aligns with the nature of the features in the dataset.
-- **Visualizations**: Use visualizations like scatter plots, cluster heatmaps, or pairwise plots to convey the results of your clustering in a clear and compelling way.
-- **Interpretation**: Take time to understand the characteristics of each cluster.
-A good clustering analysis provides not just clusters, but actionable insights based on the features that differentiate each segment.